Dug-F/ExploreSolarSystemTs/README.md

 You can find a link to the deployed site above or at the right-side of this page.

-I intend to work further on this project to introduce Tailwind CSS and TypeScript for some further practice in those technologies.
-I also intend to improve accessibility for an interface which is currently predominantly mouse-driven.
+I intend to work further on this project to improve accessibility for an interface which is currently predominantly mouse-driven.

 [Back to top](#explore-solar-system-project)